m-semnani/cloud/README.md

 # Micro Cloud
 A toy microservice project using most of the spring cloud features

-We have an Eureka server, and 2 service at the moment.
+We have an Eureka server, and 2 services at the moment.

 - service-baghali
 - servcie-havij